-- 65. In addition to the primary jurisdictional requirements specified above, Claimants meet any and all other additional jurisdictional requirements contained in the TPA. - 66.
-These include:
+67. In addition to the primary jurisdictional requirements specified above, Claimants meet any and all other additional jurisdictional requirements contained in the TPA.

+68. These include:

-- a) As specified in Article 10.15, that the parties attempt to resolve the dispute through consultation and negotiation. - b) As specified in Article 10.16(2), that the claimant deliver a "notice of intent" to the respondent specifying (a) the name and address of the claimant, (b) the provisions of the TPA and any investment authorization breached invoked in each claim, (c) the legal and factual basis for each claim, and (d) the relief sought and the approximate amount of damages claimed, at least 90 days before submitting the claim to arbitration. - c) As specified in Article 10.16(3), that six months elapse since the events giving rise to the claim before submitting it to arbitration under the ICSID Convention and the ICSID Rules of Procedure for Arbitration Proceedings. - d) As specified in Article 10.18(1), that no more than three years have elapsed from the date on which the claimant "first acquired, or should have first acquired, knowledge of the breach alleged under Article 10.16.1 and knowledge that the claimant (for claims brought under Article 10.16.1(a)) or the enterprise (for claims brought under Article 10.16.1(b)) has incurred loss or damage." - e) As specified in Article 10.18(2), that the claimant waive any right to initiate or continue before an administrative tribunal or court under the laws of Panama any proceeding with respect to any measure alleged to constitute a breach of the TPA. - 67.
-The Claimants sent a Notice of Intent to the Respondent on 13 April 2020, which provided all of the information required by Article 10.16(2) and indicated their willingness to reach an amicable resolution of the dispute, as required by Article 10.15.20 To date, the Respondent has not responded nor made any attempt to negotiate with the Claimants.
+- a) As specified in Article 10.15, that the parties attempt to resolve the dispute through consultation and negotiation. - b) As specified in Article 10.16(2), that the claimant deliver a "notice of intent" to the respondent specifying (a) the name and address of the claimant, (b) the provisions of the TPA and any investment authorization or investment agreement breached invoked in each claim, (c) the legal and factual basis for each claim, and (d) the relief sought and the approximate amount of damages claimed, at least 90 days before submitting the claim to arbitration. - c) As specified in Article 10.16(3), that six months elapse since the events giving rise to the claim before submitting it to arbitration under the

+- ICSID Convention and the ICSID Rules of Procedure for Arbitration Proceedings. - d) As specified in Article 10.18(1), that no more than three years have elapsed from the date on which the claimant "first acquired, or should have first acquired, knowledge of the breach alleged under Article 10.16.1 and knowledge that the claimant (for claims brought under Article 10.16.1(a)) or the enterprise (for claims brought under Article 10.16.1(b)) has incurred loss or damage." - e) As specified in Article 10.18(2), that the claimant waive any right to initiate or continue before an administrative tribunal or court under the laws of Panama any proceeding with respect to any measure alleged to constitute a breach of the TPA. - 69.
+The Claimants sent a Notice of Intent to the Respondent on 13 April 2020, which provided all of the information required by Article 10.16(2) and indicated their willingness to reach an amicable resolution of the dispute, as required by Article 10.15.21 To date, the Respondent has not responded nor made any attempt to negotiate with the Claimants. - 70.
+The dispute between the CEFERE Consortium and Panama crystallized with Panama's announced intention to terminate the contract on 6 August 2019.
+Thus, at least six months, but no more than three years, have elapsed since the events that gave rise to the current dispute and the Claimants' submission of that dispute to arbitration. - 71.
+Finally, the Claimants hereby waive any right to continue, before any administrative body or court of Panama, all ongoing cases related to the claims included in this Notice of Arbitration, except any cases, as specified in Article 10.18(3) of the TPA, "that seek[] interim injunctive relief and do[] not involve the payment of monetary damages before a judicial or administrative tribunal."

-^{20.} A copy of that letter is included as Exhibit CE-10.
+^{21.} A copy of that letter is included as Exhibit CE-10.